Fragtality/QualityWings2GSX/README.md

 - Enter your SimBrief Pilots ID in the .config File
 - Configure GSX to not show the Refuel-Dialog in the Aircraft Configuration
 - Configure the Plane in SimBrief to use lbs: 190 lbs/Passenger, 55 lbs/Bag, 232809 lbs as Max Fuel Capacity (or whatever you use and fits to your aircraft.cfg)
-- Dispatch your OFP as you normally would, either in kgs or lbs - whatever you prefer
+- Dispatch your OFP as you normally would, either in kgs or lbs - whatever you prefer.
+Make sure to use the default ICAO Code/Aircraft Name.
 - Call the GSX Services on whichever Way you want - everything is taken care of now.
 Be sure to enable your Battery before calling anything!

 <br/>